Starting your first year of uni can be daunting, read Murdoch student Sarah’s top tips to help you thrive at university.

 “I really liked Bush Court.
 It’s a sunny place where I often spent my free time.
 You get to meet friends and new people at Bush Court, especially when there are events on.

 "Murdoch is a beautiful university and I felt so blessed being able to study here as I could explore and grow with all of my experiences independently.”

 Staying on top of your studies is important and will help prevent your work from piling up.
 If you commute to campus via public transport, try using that time to complete your required readings, or even start researching for an assignment.

 Making the most of Murdoch’s social events can be a great way to take short breaks from studying.
 The Murdoch Guild organises a variety of events throughout the year.
 Murdoch’s student clubs and societies also offer a range of social events throughout the year, including cocktail parties, camps, and competitions.

 Get familiar with the campus

 Whether you’re planning to do some quiet study in the library, or you’re seeking a more group-orientated venue such as the meeting rooms in the base of the Student Hub, you are bound to find the perfect study spot for you.

-With Café Kadj nestled in the Geoffrey Bolton library and Courtside located in the Student Hub, you’ll never have to wander far to find a coffee.
-The cheapest cuppas on campus, going for just $2 can be found at the Law Café.
+With Café Kadj nestled in the Geoffrey Bolton library and Courtside located in the Student Hub, you’ll never have to wander far to find a coffee (hot tip: the cheapest cuppas on campus, going for just $2, can be found at the Law Café).

 Murdoch also has a range of cuisines and food outlets available including Italian, Chinese, gourmet burgers, and bubble tea housed in the Student Hub – not to mention the Pop-up Ref with a plethora of food trucks on rotation.
 There’s also the on-campus IGA where you can pick something up anything from snacks, lunch, or general store items.